scoobybejesus/cryptools/examples/examples.md

 You may want FIFO instead of LIFO.
 You may need EUR instead of USD.
 You may want to apply like-kind exchange treatment through a particular date.
-These parameters can be set via command line parameters.
+These parameters can be set via command line options.

 ## Notes on the reports